Wealthy Britons step up citizenship shopping to thwart Brexit | Business

 Interest in additional citizenships is rising even as the European Commission examines possible steps to curb EU states selling passports and visas to wealthy foreigners, due to concerns it can help organised crime groups.
 Cypriot residency can be secured in two months with a 300,000 euro ($351,870) property purchase.
 Securing citizenship takes six months and requires a minimum property investment of 2 million euros.

-Reuters reported in December how some donors to Britain's ruling Conservative Party had sought Cypriot citizenship including hedge fund manager Alan Howard.
+In December, Reuters reported that Cyprus government documents showed several donors to Britain's ruling Conservative Party donors had sought citizenship of the island since the 2016 Brexit referendum.
 "Both Cypriot and Caribbean investments are proving very popular ... primarily driven by high-net-worth individuals (HNWIs) from the UK who have an eye on the future and life after Brexit," said Astons spokesman Konstantin Kaminskiy.

 CARIBBEAN DREAM Henley & Partners said its volume of engagement with clients seeking alternative citizenship or residence by investment climbed 40% in the first quarter of 2020 versus Q1 2019, before flattening during the COVID-19 lockdown in Q2.